cdnjs/static-website/README.md

 - Build the site for production with `npm run build`
 - Start the custom Express server with `npm run start`

-For deployments to Heroku, the installation of dependencies and building the app will automatically be done, with `npm run start` being defined in the [`Procfile`](Procfile).
+For deployments to some PaaS hosts, the installation of dependencies and building the app will automatically be done, with `npm run start` being defined in the [`Procfile`](Procfile).

 To change the port that the app binds to, set the `PORT` environment var when running the script.
-For our Heroku deployment, this is set automatically by Heroku.

 The custom Express server is used to handle our sitemaps, as we have too many routes for Nuxt's sitemap offering to handle reliably.
 During the build step (`npm run build`) initial sitemaps will